Your Parenting Mojo - Respectful, research-based parenting ideas to help kids thrive

 14:55 When parents define success differently, navigate this by exploring each other's underlying values without judgment, sharing your perspective, finding common ground, and experimenting with compromises that honor both viewpoints while meeting your child's needs.

 20:52 Create space for productive dialogue by focusing on the agreement versus the action, and inviting reflection rather than demanding explanations, you maintain connection while addressing inconsistency.
-This helps parents recommit to thoughtfully revise agreements when needed.
+This helps parents recommit to thoughtfully revising agreements when needed.

-32:48 Examples of what the feedback process looks like in the regulate middle stage, and the metacognitive reflect stage
+32:48 Examples of what the feedback process looks like in the regulate middle stage, and the metacognitive reflect stage.

-38:56 The stages of the feedback process
+38:56 The stages of the feedback process.

-49:26 Success comes from finding middle ground that allows for consistent parenting.
+49:26 Success comes from finding the middle ground that allows for consistent parenting.
 We can examine specific situations where we approached our child's emotions differently, analyzing how each of us felt, how our child reacted, and the ultimate outcomes.
 From this analysis, we can construct an ideal approach that incorporates both perspectives.

-57:46 The difference between giving and receiving feedback and engaging in the feedback process or a learning process
+57:46 The difference between giving and receiving feedback and engaging in the feedback process or a learning process.

-59:10 Wrapping up the discussion
+59:10 Wrapping up the discussion.

 References